What to know about Von Willebrand's disease

-It affects up to 1 percent of people in the United States.
+It occurs in up to 1 percent of people in the United States.
 No cure is available, but treatment can help people with the condition lead otherwise healthy lives.

-Signs and symptoms may be mild and go unnoticed, or they may appear in varying ways.
-Doctors commonly do not spot milder forms of vWD.
+Signs and symptoms may be mild and difficult to observe, or they may occur in a range of ways.
+It is difficult for doctors to diagnose milder forms of von Willebrand's disease.

-When symptoms appear, they include bruising and extended or excessive bleeding.
-There may be bleeding from the mucous membranes, including the gastrointestinal tract.
+When symptoms do appear, they tend to include bruising and extended or excessive bleeding.
+Bleeding might occur around the mucous membranes, including the gastrointestinal tract.

 Symptoms of bleeding include:

-Sometimes, a doctor will only discover the condition after the person has undergone a surgical procedure, dental work, or serious trauma.
+Sometimes, a doctor will only discover the condition after the person has undergone a surgical procedure, had dental work, or experienced serious trauma.

-Women may notice the following signs related to menstruation:
+Women may notice the following signs when menstruating:

-- Blood clots at least 2.5 centimeters (1inch) in diameter
+- blood clots that are at least 1 inch in diameter

-- Soaking through two or more tampons/pads in two hours
+- soaking through at least two tampons or pads in 2 hours

-- Need for double sanitary protection to control bleeding
+- a need for double sanitary protection to control bleeding

-- Signs and symptoms of anemia, including fatigue, panting, and drowsiness.
+- symptoms of anemia, including fatigue, pallor, and drowsiness

-Rarely, the bleeding can damage internal organs.
+In rare and severe cases, the bleeding can damage internal organs.
 When internal organ damage occurs as a result of this condition, it can be fatal.

 Risk factors and causes